determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``token``
 =========

-Define default ``default_lifespan_days`` & max lifespan ``max_lifespan_days`` master configurations
-for access tokens.
-These settings allow administrators to set global defaults and limits on the validity period of access tokens.
-Requires Determined Enterprise Edition.
+Applies only to Determined Enterprise Edition.
+Defines default and maximum lifespan settings for access tokens.
+These settings allow administrators to control how long access tokens can remain valid, enhancing security while supporting automation.

+-  ``default_lifespan_days``: Specifies the default lifespan (in days) for new access tokens.
+   Defaults to 30 days.
+-  ``max_lifespan_days``: Specifies the maximum allowed lifespan (in days) for access tokens.
+   Setting this to ``-1`` allows for an infinite token lifespan.
+Defaults to ``-1``.

 **************
  ``webhooks``